Hotels near David Douglas Park

 Which hotels near David Douglas Park offer free breakfast?

-Which hotels near David Douglas Park have a pool?
+Which hotels near David Douglas Park have an outdoor pool?

 Which hotels near David Douglas Park offer free parking?